 Spring 3 released on 2009.
 After a long time, a major release Spring 4 is from Spring community.
 In this time, there is lot of changes in the spring community.
 Spring is not just seen as the framework, it is moving beyond that level and seen as a enterprise solution provider.

-Get 50% Off the Upcoming REST With Spring Classes over on Baeldung until the 15th of October.
+Get 50% Off the Upcoming REST With Spring Classes over on Baeldung.

 Spring is largest Java community in the world.
 After the acquisition by VMWare, Vmware and EMC has joined and started a initiative called Pivotal.
 Spring is integrated with the Pivotal team and providing all the Java solutions needed for the Pivotal customers.
 By looking at the new projects and road map of Spring, it is exciting to see them in the future.